 Golden Japanese Stonecrop, Ogon Sedum

-Sedum makinoi 'Ogon' is a tiny-leaved, spreading, ground cover Sedum that is noted for its bright gold foliage.
-It typically forms a dense mat growing up to 2 inches (5 cm) high and creeping up to 12 inches (30 cm) wide or more.
-Individual rounded leaves are only 0.25 inch (8 mm) wide.
+Sedum makinoi 'Ogon' is a tiny-leaved, spreading groundcover that is noted for its bright gold foliage.
+It typically forms a dense mat growing up to 2 inches (5 cm) tall and creeping up to 12 inches (30 cm) wide.
+The leaves are rounded and only 0.25 inch (0.6 cm) wide.
 Best golden leaf color usually occurs with some part afternoon shade.
-The tiny, star-like, yellow-green flowers appear in summer.
+The tiny flowers are star-like, yellow-green and appear in summer.

 How to Grow and Care

 When growing Sedums, keep in mind that this plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop, due to the fact that many gardeners joke that only stones need less care and live longer.